-The ultimate holding company is The Shanghai Commercial & Savings Bank, Ltd., which is incorporated in the Republic of China (Taiwan).
+The ultimate holding company is The Shanghai Commercial & Savings Bank, Ltd., which is incorporated in Taiwan.

-These consolidated financial statements are presented in thousands of units of Hong Kong Dollars (HK\$'000), unless otherwise stated and were approved for issue by the Board of Directors on 9 March 2022.
+These consolidated financial statements are presented in thousands of units of Hong Kong Dollars (HK\$'000), unless otherwise stated and were approved for issue by the Board of Directors on 23 February 2023.